nosarthur/nosarthur.github.io/_posts/2018-02-10-quantum-computing.md

 There are also other implementations of universal quantum computer as well, such as [one way quantum computing](https://en.wikipedia.org/wiki/One-way_quantum_computer) where computation is done by performing single-qubit measurements sequentially on special initial states.

-With some familiarity with quantum mechanics, it is also easy to see that all computation doable on classical computer can be done on quantum computer.
+With some familiarity with quantum mechanics, it is also easy to see that classical computing can be emulated on quantum computer.
 See [this post for details]({% post_url 2018-02-17-boolean-gates %}).

 There are two further points I would mention too

-* In classical computer, the bit is conceptually both a computational unit and storage unit.
-However in practice, the computation bits ([CPU register](https://en.wikipedia.org/wiki/Processor_register)) are different from the storage bits (say memory, hard disk).
+* In classical computer, the bit is conceptually both a computation unit and a storage unit.
+In practice, the computation bits ([CPU register](https://en.wikipedia.org/wiki/Processor_register)) are different from the storage bits (say memory, hard disk).
 I am not aware of any storage device for qubits yet.
 In other words, the current 'quantum computers' are quantum CPUs.
 * I am also not aware of high-level [programming languages for quantum computer](https://en.wikipedia.org/wiki/Quantum_programming) yet.
 Right now one needs to plan out sequence of quantum gates on the qubits, which can be likened to programming with [assembly language on classical computer](https://en.wikipedia.org/wiki/Assembly_language).
-All kinds of tricks have been developed to use as few qubits as possible since there are not many available nowadays.
+All kinds of tricks are being developed to use as few qubits as possible since not many are available yet.

-Here is a list of the seminal theory papers before year 2000.
-It is not meant to be a complete list.
+Here is a list of the seminal theory papers before year 2000 (not meant to be a complete list):

 * R. Feynman, Simulating Physics with Computers, IJTP 21, 467 (1982)
 * P. Benioff, Quantum Mechanical Models of Turing Machines That Dissipate No Energy, PRL 48, 1581 (1982)